-On March 12, 2019, the Company executed a 38-month non-cancelable operating lease agreement for 3,030 square feet of office space for its headquarters facility which commenced April 1, 2019.
-The lease provides for monthly lease payments of approximately \$12,000 with annual increases.
-On December 20, 2021, the lease agreement was amended to extend the term of the lease through June 2024.
-The Company has accounted for the lease as an operating lease.
-Operating lease cost for each of the three months ended March 31, 2024, and 2023 was \$37,000.

-On April 5, 2024, the lease agreement was amended to (i) extend the lease through June 30, 2025 and (ii) increase the monthly lease payment to approximately \$13,000 beginning on the commencement date of July 1, 2024.
+On March 12, 2019, the Company executed a 38-month non-cancelable operating lease agreement for 3,030 square feet of office space for its headquarters facility in San Mateo, California, which commenced April 1, 2019.
+The lease provides for monthly payments of approximately \$12,000 with annual increases.
+In December 2021, the lease agreement was amended to extend the term of the lease through June 2024; in April 2024, the Company amended the lease agreement to (i) extend the lease through June 30, 2025 and (ii) increase the monthly lease payment to approximately \$13,000 beginning on July 1, 2024, which resulted in an increase in the Company's operating lease right-of-use asset and corresponding operating lease liability of \$0.1 million on the amendment date.